Gullah Geechee Heritage Festival

 Come celebrate 450 years of African culture in St. Johns County with live music, traditional food and fun for all!

-The Tenth Annual Gullah Geechee Heritage Festival celebrates the culture and history of the Gullah Geechee people.
+The 11th Annual Gullah Geechee Heritage Festival celebrates the culture and history of the Gullah Geechee people.
 The Gullah Geechee are descendants of those brought to America from West and Central Africa to work on rice, cotton, and indigo plantations in the isolated Sea Islands of coastal Georgia and the Carolinas.

 Without the influences found on the mainland, the Gullah Geechee were able to preserve their culture through spiritual practices, crafts, music and foodways we see today.
 They even created a new creole dialect known as “Gullah,” a language that isn’t spoken anywhere else in the world.